Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2026-04-22-Compliant_Vacuum.md

  Standard analysis assumes space is a static, rigid grid where observed distances equal true distances.
 We propose instead that the vacuum behaves as a dynamic medium that flows radially inward toward mass concentrations.
 As light climbs out of a galaxy, it travels through this flowing vacuum, accumulating a subtle kinematic distortion along its entire path to the observer.

  The vacuum possesses a property we call **compliance**, quantified by a dimensionless constant $C$.
 This constant determines how efficiently the accumulated flow stress translates into measurable geometric distortion.
-We capture this effect with the **Mezzi scale factor**, $\zeta(r)$:
+We capture this effect with the **Mezzi scale factor**, $$\zeta(r)$$:

  $$r_{\text{obs}} = \zeta(r) \cdot r_{\text{true}}$$